openshift/ocp-release-operator-sdk/release/ansible/ansible_collections/cloud/common/README.md

 See [CHANGELOG.rst](https://github.com/ansible-collections/cloud.common/blob/main/CHANGELOG.rst).

-## Releasing, Versioning and Deprecation
+## Testing, Releasing, Versioning and Deprecation

+This collection is tested using GitHub Actions.
+To know more about CI, refer to [CI.md](https://github.com/ansible-collections/cloud.common/blob/main/CI.md).

 This collection follows [Semantic Versioning](https://semver.org/).
 More details on versioning can be found [in the Ansible docs](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html#collection-versions).